 Fall to Spring Retention Rates

 GHC’s fall-to-spring retention rates have historically been high.
-The most recent rates for first time, full time students are within a typical range.
+The most recent rates are below the typical range, possibly reflecting effects of the worldwide coronavirus pandemic.

 Graduation rates for associate degrees are measured on a three-year basis by the University System of Georgia.
 The rate is the number of students who complete an associate degree within three years divided by the number of students who started at the college in the same term and were seeking associate degrees.

 As with retention figures, the University System of Georgia publishes two figures for three-year graduation rate: the institutional rate (students who graduated from the same institution) and the system-wide rate (students who graduated from any USG institution).
 The rates shown below are the institutional graduation rates, which are typically lower than the system-wide rates.

 GHC’s three-year graduation rate for first time, full time students seeking associate degrees is just below the all-time high for the most recent cohort.

 GHC’s three-year graduation rate for first time students who initially enrolled part time and were seeking associate degrees is an all-time high for the most recent cohort.